-THE INTEGRAL CINEMA PROJECT is a Research, Production, and Educational Initiative Exploring the Application of Integral Theory for Cinematic Media Theory and Practice.
+THE INTEGRAL CINEMA PROJECT is a Research, Production, and Educational Initiative Exploring the Application of Integral Theory for Cinematic Arts Theory and Practice.

 MISSION AND PURPOSE

-The potential benefits for a comprehensive application of Integral Theory to cinematic media theory and practice include:
+The potential benefits for a comprehensive application of Integral Theory to cinematic Arts theory and practice include:

 - The creation of more powerful and effective cinematic realities that could potentially induce transformative states of consciousness and help catalyze shifts in stages of human development and the evolution of consciousness;

 - The fostering of a greater understanding of the cinematic medium itself;

 - The capacity to establish more creatively fulfilling, healthy, efficient, and cost-effective production workflows;